ObserveObserver/sezScripts/README.md

 also sometimes things will just break for no reason, running Runelite lifecycle install and refreshing maven generally helps. rarely it doesn't and you're SOL and have to remerge. it's awesome.

+your pom.xml needs scala cats (version which does NOT have scala 3 support or it will not compile; goes for all dependencies!), cats effect and scala 2.13.14.

+when i'm comfortable with how scripts are, i'll release my pom.xml i use to compile against. until then **probably dont use these** unless ur willing to go thru the headache.

 Script ideas:

 1. Barrows